yys712-projects/Deep-LOB_CNN_LSTM_Early-Bird-Tickets/README.md

 this technique can speed up training by 60% while preserving testing accuracy.

 ### Important note
-Education purposes only.
+Educational purposes only.
 Please do not directly copy everything and use it for production and/or real market trading operations.